Using Dragon Speech to Text Software

 The show was very enjoyable, but it’s interesting to see the parallels to how people try to hide their symptoms.
 I’m glad I never had to do this.
 Also, I’m glad there’s no penalty for me having this, like there is on the TV show.

-Text software to help with my parkinson's
+Text software to help with my Parkinson's

 Currently, I’m writing this article using Dragon software.
 I’m fortunate enough that my workplace has bought me a copy of the software.
 I also have a copy of it at home.

-I decided to write this article in two ways.
+I decided to write this article in 2 ways.
 The first is obviously the corrected version of the text.
 The second will show you what I actually spoke into the device.
 As you read this, please consider that I slur my words, the program uses predictive text, and it’s a learning process to get to know my voice.

 Finding a new voice